- 4-hour rush available for Thai National ID Card

 - Free reply within 15 minutes during business hours

 Treat this page as the brief we would give an internal junior the first time we asked them to own a Thai National ID Card → Cantonese file from intake to courier.
-From freshly-minted graduates packing for a master's programme abroad to families completing decades-old estate matters, our in-house senior translator vetted by Thailand's Department of Consular Affairs delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the sections that follow walk through every gate (translation → notary → MFA → embassy → courier) with concrete fees in Thai baht and realistic working-day windows.
+From freshly-minted graduates packing for a master's programme abroad to families completing decades-old estate matters, our in-house senior translator vetted by Thailand's Department of Consular Affairs delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; keep scrolling for the quotation criteria, the eight-checkpoint workflow, region-specific notes on Cantonese registries, and the do-not-skip steps that decide acceptance.

 Why a specialist Cantonese translator matters for Thai National ID Card